Almost Famous: Plot

-In San Diego 1969, child prodigy William Miller struggles to fit in.
-His life is further complicated after learning that his widowed college-professor mother Elaine has falsely led him to believe he is twelve years old.
-William is actually eleven, having started the first grade at five years old, and skipping fifth grade.
-Strong-willed Elaine's strict ban on rock music and her fear of pop culture have a negative effect on her children, finally driving William's 18-year-old sister Anita to move to San Francisco and become a flight attendant.
+In San Diego 1969, child prodigy William Miller struggles to fit in with his peers.
+His life is further complicated by learning that his widowed college professor mother Elaine has falsely led him to believe he is 13 years old when he is only 11.
+Strong-willed Elaine's strict ban on rock music and her fear of pop culture have a lasting effect on her children, finally driving William's 18-year-old sister Anita to move to San Francisco and become a flight attendant.

-In 1973, William, now fifteen, influenced by Anita's secret cache of rock albums, aspires to be a rock journalist, writing freelance articles for underground papers in San Diego.
-Rock journalist Lester Bangs, impressed with William's writing, gives him a $35 assignment to review a Black Sabbath concert.
-William is barred from backstage until the opening band Stillwater arrives and William flatters his way in.
-Lead guitarist Russell Hammond takes a liking to him and his new acquaintance, veteran groupie Penny Lane, who has taken him under her wing.
-Despite behaving as stereotypical groupies, Penny Lane insists she and her friends are "band aids", a term she invented to describe female fans that are there more for the music than for the rock stars themselves.
+In 1973, William, now 15 and influenced by Anita's secret cache of rock albums, aspires to be a rock journalist, writing freelance articles for underground papers.
+Impressed by William's writing, rock journalist Lester Bangs gives him a $35 assignment to review a Black Sabbath concert.
+William is barred from meeting the band backstage until the opening band Stillwater arrives, and William flatters his way in.
+Lead guitarist Russell Hammond takes a liking to William, as does groupie Penny Lane, who has taken William under her wing.
+Penny insists she and her friends are not really groupies but actually "band aides", a term she invented to describe female fans who follow bands more for the music than for the rock stars themselves.

-Rolling Stone editor Ben Fong-Torres hires William to write an article about Stillwater, based on his skills, and sends him on the road with the band.
-William interviews the other band members, but Russell repeatedly puts him off.
-Tensions between Russell and lead singer Jeff Bebe soon become evident and not helped at all by the band's first t-shirt, a full band shot that pictures Russell in full view while the rest of the band is in the shadows.
-William is jokingly called "the enemy" by the band as he is a journalist, but he gradually begins to lose his objectivity as he becomes integrated into their inner circle.
+On seeing William's article on Black Sabbath, Rolling Stone editor Ben Fong-Torres hires him to write an article about Stillwater and sends him on the road with the band aboard "Doris", Stillwater's aging but beloved bus.
+William interviews the other band members, but guitarist Russell Hammond avoids him.
+Tensions between Hammond and lead singer Jeff Bebe become evident when the band's first T-shirt is produced, featuring Hammond in full view while the rest of the band is in the shadows.
+As a journalist, William is jokingly called "the enemy" by the band, but he eventually becomes integrated into their inner circle.